Alveoli: thin-walled, small sacs located at the ends of the smallest airways in the lungs where the exchange of oxygen and carbon dioxide takes place.

 Bronchioles: the smallest branches of the airways in the lungs.
 They connect to the alveoli (air sacs).

-Bronchodilator: a drug that relaxes the muscle bands that tighten around the airways.
+Bronchodilator: a drug that relaxes the muscle bands that tighten around the airways in asthma.
 Bronchodilators can also help clear mucus from the lungs.

 Bronchospasm: the tightening of the muscle bands that surround the airways, causing the airways to narrow.